 12. Right to cancel orders

 12.1.
-Customers classified as consumers pursuant to the Civil Code may cancel contracts for products ordered in the Webshop (i) at any time from the date of conclusion of the contract to the acceptance of the product, or (ii) within 14 (fourteen) working days from the date of receipt of the product.
-If the customer classified as a consumer pursuant to the Civil Code did not receive written confirmation by then, they may exercise their right to cancel the order for 14 days from the receipt of the confirmation.
+Customers classified as consumers pursuant to the Civil Code may cancel contracts for products ordered in the Webshop (i) at any time from the date of conclusion of the contract to the acceptance of the product, or (ii) within 3 (three) days from the date of purchase of the product.
+If the customer classified as a consumer pursuant to the Civil Code did not receive written confirmation by then, they may exercise their right to cancel the order for 3 days from the receipt of the confirmation.

 12.2.
 Customers classified as consumer pursuant to the Civil Code are not obliged to provide any reasoning for the cancellation.

 12.3.
 If the cancellation is made in writing, it shall be deemed valid within the deadline when the customer classified as a consumer pursuant to the Civil Code sends a declaration by using the template including in Annex 1 of these General Contracting Terms and Conditions or in the form of a clear statement to any customer relations point of the Service Provider before the expiry of the deadline (including the registered seat, customer service telefax number, and e-mail address of the Service Provider specified in these General Contracting Terms and Conditions).
 The cancellation may also be sent via e-mail.
 The Service Provider confirms cancellation made electronically immediately but not later than within 2 working days.